Who am I?

 Financial Independence and early retirement are two different things.
 FI is an enabler, enabling you to pursue other things should you wish.
 It opens up doors to possibilities.
 Early retirement is just one of the endless possibilities out there.

 Continuing to work will always be an option for me, but this time with a massive weight off my shoulders knowing that our livelihood does not depend on your job.
+We already know what we plan to do with our time once we reach financial independence.

 What I document here is by no means the only path to FI, or indeed the best route to it.